Killing of Meredith Hunter: Aftermath and investigation

 Hunter's autopsy identified sixteen stab wounds: nine to his head, two in his neck, and five in his back.
 They varied from 2+3/4 to 4+1/4 in in depth.
 He was buried a week after his death at a cemetery in Vallejo, California.

 Three days after the concert, police pulled over a car in which Passaro was a passenger.
 They found bolt cutters, a crowbar, a pistol, and Passaro's knife, which showed traces of blood.
-As he was on bail on theft and drugs charges at the time, this was revoked and he was incarcerated.
+As he was on bail on theft and drug charges at the time, this was revoked, and he was incarcerated.
 Police knew from the start that a member of the Hells Angels was responsible for Hunter's death, although they had no way of knowing which of the Angels was responsible.
 They were informed that the Maysles brothers had filmed the event.
 The police told them that they needed to view the raw footage as soon as it was processed.
 David Maysles flew back to California with the film for them to view.
 From the jacket patches seen on the footage, they realized it was someone from the San Francisco chapter.
 Police then interviewed chapter president Bob Roberts.
-He told investigators that Hunter had been on drugs and acting aggressively; he also said that he did not know who the biker was that has been involved in the stabbing, but handed over Hunter's revolver, which one of the Angels had taken.
+He told investigators that Hunter had been on drugs and acting aggressively; he also said that he did not know who the biker was that has been involved in the stabbing, but he handed over Hunter's revolver, which one of the Angels had taken.